 Although it could be argued against Walsh that the Pope even ought to be classified as conservative, even giving him that, he is still against Jesus: that’s called an enemy.
 He is my enemy.
 (It is not unbiblical to have enemies.
 Jesus tells us to love our enemies, a recognition that we have them.)

 Walsh’s definition of an enemy is a liberal.
 Mine is an anti-Christ.
 What someone says about Jesus is objectively more important than what they say about Obama.

 What is it I am actually fighting for?
 Souls.

 What is it that’s most important?
 The Gospel.

 How do I determine who is “with us” and “against us”?
 The Word of God and the Gospel of Christ Jesus.

 Is the Pope conservative?
 Irrelevant.

-If that language troubles the hearts of my brethren, I will find rest knowing I am at least in the company of the reformers who preserved for us the faith rather than the ones trying to give it back to out stretched, blood stained Roman hands.
+If that language troubles the hearts of my brethren, I will find rest knowing I am at least in the company of the reformers who preserved for us the faith, rather than the ones trying to give it back to out-stretched Roman hands.